BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 object-envelope = envelope
 ~~~

+The `assertion` case can be discriminated from other Envelope case arms by the fact that it is the only one that is a CBOR map.

 ## Wrapped Case Format

 Assertions make semantic statements about an Envelope's subject.
 A `wrapped` case is used where an Envelope, including all its assertions, should be treated as a single element, e.g. for the purpose of adding assertions to an Envelope as a whole, including its assertions.